sstelfox/stelfox.net/content/blog/2014-06-30-fixing-erratic-bmc-controller-on-poweredge-c6100.md

 though my symptoms didn't quite match up with what I was experiencing.

-I downloaded the [PowerEdge C6100 Owner's Manual][2] for the jumper information, and found it too be redudant.
+I downloaded the [PowerEdge C6100 Owner's Manual][2] for the jumper information, and found it too be redundant.
 The board itself has each of the jumpers clearly labeled.

 After pulling the affected chassis out of the server I connected the pins for